 This thought comes to my mind because it is clear that, though their leaders might well be culpable, many of the people in this place simply don't realize what's actually going on.
 They just love the Lord, and want to be led by the Holy Spirit.
 They don't realize that the whole house has been infiltrated by demons.

-Thus I come the conclusion: It is amazing, what God tolerates and puts up with—and in his own house, no less!
+Thus I come this conclusion: It is amazing, what God tolerates and puts up with—and in his own house, no less!
 On one end of the spectrum we have demons coming in, impersonating the Holy Spirit, offering God's people a wonderful "spiritual" experience (which is unwittingly enjoyed in the flesh!), and on the other hand (in another church), we have a rigid adherence to the outward appearance of godliness through subscription to sound doctrine, accomplished by living according to high moral standards and ardent study—all accomplished in the flesh!

 Of course, however, within the ranks of both of these camps, God knows those who are His own.
 And there are many amongst them, in all denominations, who look eagerly forward to Christ's return.
 What we do know, apart from all our doctrine or lack thereof, is that these are the ones for whom He's coming, to take them to their home which He is preparing.